softworkz/emby-wiki/Authentication.md

 Media Browser libraries are user-based, so the first step in the client workflow is to authenticate the user.

+## User Login - Mobile Clients

+* Display a login form with username and password fields.

-## User Login
+## User Login - TV Clients

 * Make a call to /Users/Public to get all public users.
-Also make a call to /System/Configuration to get the server configuration.

-* Depending on the results, you should either display the users visually, or present a traditional username/password text entry form.
+* If there are records returned, the app should either display users visually.
+If there are no records returned then present a username/password text entry form.

-* **Only display the users visually if at least one public user is returned, and configuration.RequireManualLoginForMobileApps is false or configuration.RequireManualLoginForOtherApps is false (depending on your app).

-* The HasPassword property will indicate if a user has a password that requires entry, but always display the password field on a manual entry form.

-* Clients are free to completely forego a visible user list and simply present a traditional login form.
-In this case, none of the above api calls will be necessary.

 ## Authenticating a user